lpeluchi/guess_num/Readme.md

 	User should be prompted with instruction to enter a number

 	Upon entering an number, user should see one of three things:
-		*They were wrong & guessed too high
+		-They were wrong & guessed too high
-		*They were wrong & guessed too log
+		-They were wrong & guessed too log
-		*Or, they won!
+		-Or, they won!

 	The game should keep going until the user guesses the number correctly

 #### Bonus
-		*Show how many guesses the user has taken so far
+		Show how many guesses the user has taken so far

-		*Ask if the user would like to play again before ending the program
+		Ask if the user would like to play again before ending the program